For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. 0% credit cards can help in short-term periods until your next loan instalment arrives, but only when used very carefully and when you're sure you can pay off anything you owe before interest is added.

 7. You could also consider postponing your master's degree for a year to work in a full-time job to save up for the course.
 We understand many will feel reluctant to do this.
-But, if you're really struggling to cover the costs of a degree with the Postgraduate Loan, or you're not eligible to receive it, taking a year out to work could help you raise the funds you need.
+But, if you're finding it difficult to get by with the Postgraduate Loan, or you're not eligible to receive it, taking a year out to work could help you raise the funds you need.

 Fancy doing a PhD after your master's degree?
 The government also offers funding for doctoral degrees.